 Notably, the phone runs on Android 7.0.
 Some users may be turned off by this, but this older Android version has been patched with the most recent security updates.

 The phone is designed with practicality in mind, not fanciness.
-It’s not ugly, but do not expect the sleekness of the latest iPhones or Samsung phones wither.
+It’s not ugly, but do not expect the sleekness of the latest iPhones or Samsung phones either.
 The phone has a considerably large display.
 The back plate is aluminum, unlike the rubbery one of the G4.
 Overall, the phone has a smooth, metallic look that is not too bad or too good either.

 The phone comes with a 1080p IPS panel screen.
 It can render graphics rather sharply and displays color really well.
 Screen resolution, as expected, is excellent.
 The backlighting issue of the previous versions have been fixed as well.

 This may come as a disappointment to some.
-The 12MP amera on the G5 is a downgrade from the camera available on the G4.
+The 12MP camera on the G5 is a downgrade from the camera available on the G4.
 The G5 manages to capture soft images, compared to the rather sharp ones from G4.
 Overall, the camera works well in lighted conditions.
 Low-light performance is somewhat subpar, but that is to be expected.

 The Moto G5 retails at $229 for the 2GB RAM and 32GB storage version, and $299 for the 4GB RAM and 64GB storage version.
 Prices for both are quite unbeatable.
 The specs and the performance is definitely worth it.
 The $229 phone delivers the best value for the money.
 Spending $70 more just for storage seems a bit excessive, but that will depend on your usage.

 The Moto G5 is an excellent smartphone that budget users can get behind.
 The smartphone delivers good performance, is well built and has features like a fingerprint reader.
-While some features, like Android 7 and the downgraded camera, are disappointing, they are still changes budget users can live with.
+While some features, like Android 7 and the downgraded camera, are disappointing, they still change budget users can live with.
 All in all, the Moto G5 is a smartphone well worth considering

 Moto G Plus (5th Generation) - Lunar Gray - 64 GB - Unlocked - Prime Exclusive - with Lockscreen Offers & Ads